NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalising-your-messages/pds-data.md

 published: true
 ---

-NHS Notify uses the Personal Demographic Service (PDS) to fill personalisation fields in your template.
+NHS Notify uses the Personal Demographics Service (PDS) to fill personalisation fields in your template.
 This happens when you [tell us who you want to message]({% link pages/using-nhs-notify/tell-us-who-you-want-to-message.md %}) using recipients’ NHS numbers.

 You can use the following PDS fields in your message template: